-- 1. Inverse hyperbolic Sine of Total sales in the last month, winsorized at the 99th percentile.
-[Followup1: G16.
-For firms not answering G16, midpoint of the sales range G16_1, for those answering sales are in range above 10,000,000, sales will be coded as the median of firms with sales in this range, or 12,000,000 if no other firms are in this range] - 2.
-Inverse hyperbolic Sine of Total sales in the last year, winsorized at the 99th percentile.
+- 2. Inverse hyperbolic Sine of Total sales in the last year, winsorized at the 99th percentile.
 [Followup1: G17.
-For firms not answering G17, midpoint of the sales range G17_1, for those answering sales are in range above 10,000,000, sales will be coded as the median of sales for other firms with sales in this range, or 12,000,000 if no other firms are in this range] - 3.
+For firms not answering G17, midpoint of the sales range G17_1, for those answering sales are in range above 10,000,000, sales will be coded as the median of sales for other firms with sales in this range, or 12,000,000 if no other firms are in this range; Follow-up 2, section 7 Q11, using same rules for range responses as for round 1.] - 3.
 Inverse hyperbolic Sine of Total profits in the last month, winsorized at the 99th percentile.
 [Followup1: G23.
-For those not answering G23, midpoint of the profits range G23_1, for those answering profits are in range above 10,000,000, profits will be coded as the median of profits for other firms with profits in this range, or 12,000,000 if no other firms are in this range] - 4.
+For those not answering G23, midpoint of the profits range G23_1, for those answering profits are in range above 10,000,000, profits will be coded as the median of profits for other firms with profits in this range, or 12,000,000 if no other firms are in this range; Follow-up 2: Section 7, Q17, using same rules as round 1 for range responses] - We also asked in round 2 for monthly profits for October, November, and December 2018.
+The goal of these measures is to increase power for this measure by providing data on more months, thereby averaging out seasonality.
+However, we are unsure of whether response rates will be as high for these retrospective measures.
+We will take the months for which the response rates are no lower than 10 percentage points less than the response rate for Section 7 Q17, and then use these as additional data points (months) for this measure round 2 effect (see methods section).
+That is, we will stack these responses as additional panel months for this outcome. - 4.
 Inverse hyperbolic Sine of Total profits in the last year, winsorized at the 99th percentile.
 [Followup1: G24.
-For those not answering G24, midpoint of the profits range G24_1, for those answering profits are in range above 10,000,000, profits will be coded as the median of profits for other firms with profits in this range, or 12,000,000 if no other firms are in this range] - 5.
+For those not answering G24, midpoint of the profits range G24_1, for those answering profits are in range above 10,000,000, profits will be coded as the median of profits for other firms with profits in this range, or 12,000,000 if no other firms are in this range; Follow-up 2: Section 7, Q18; using same rules for range responses as follow-up 1.] - 5.
 A standardized profits and sales impact will be obtained by aggregating these different effects as described below in our methods section as a standardized z-score.